Wondertopes: Introduction

-One notable special case of Theorem \ref{thm:intro_mainthm} arises from the \emph{rank $(n-1)$ braid arrangement} $A_{n-1}$ comprised of hyperplanes $\{ x_i - x_j = 0 \}$ in $V = \RR^n / \RR(1, 1, \dotsc, 1)$ for $1 \leq i < j \leq n$.
+One notable special case of Theorem \ref{thm:intro_mainthm} arises from the \emph{rank $(n-1)$ braid arrangement} $A_{n-1}$ comprised of hyperplanes $\{ x_i - x_j = 0 \}$ in $V = \RR^n / \RR\cdot (1, 1, \dotsc, 1)$ for $1 \leq i < j \leq n$.
 The complement $C(A_{n-1}) = \PP V \setminus A_{n-1}$ is isomorphic to $M_{0,n+1}$, the moduli space of $n+1$ distinct points on $\PP^1$.
 For an appropriate choice of building set, the corresponding wonderful compactification is isomorphic to the Deligne--Knudsen--Mumford compactification $\overline{M}_{0,n+1}$ \cite{deligne1969irreducibility}.
-The polytope in this context is a simplex, and the corresponding wondertope $(\overline{M}_{0,n+1})_{\geq 0}$ is combinatorially isomorphic to the $n$-associahedron, which parameterizes triangulations of an $(n+1)$-gon.
+The polytope in this context is a simplex, and the corresponding wondertope $(\overline{M}_{0,n+1})_{\geq 0}$ is combinatorially isomorphic to the $n$-associahedron, which parameterizes triangulations of an $(n+1)$-gon---hence, it is sometimes called the ``curvy associahedron,'' and was first studied by Devadoss \cite{devadoss239tessellations}.
 Note that this wondertope $(\overline{M}_{0,n+1})_{\geq 0}$ is the \emph{tropical compactification} of $M_{0, n+1}$ in the sense of \cite{arkani2021stringy}.
 Theorem \ref{thm:intro_mainthm} then recovers the following result of Arkani-Hamed--He--Lam \cite[Proposition 8.2]{AHLcluster}, which uses work of Brown--Carr--Schneps \cite[Proposition 2.7]{brown2010algebra}.
 See Section \ref{section:braid} for details.

 \begin{cor} The pair $(\overline{M}_{0,n+1}, (\overline{M}_{0,n+1})_{\geq 0})$ is a positive geometry with canonical form given by the \emph{Parke-Taylor} form. \end{cor}